 - Add the brown sugar, oats and almonds and stir thoroughly.

-- Remove about a quarter quantity of the mix to a separate bowl.
+- Remove about a quarter to third quantity of the mix to a separate bowl.

 - Bake for 15 minutes, then remove from the oven.

-- Spoon the blackberry-apple compote onto the biscuit base and spread into a thick even layer.
+- Spoon the blackberry apple compote onto the biscuit base and spread into a thick even layer.